Submit request or call to make an appointment.

 Some children have extra connections in their heart’s electrical system.
 This can cause the heart to speed up in an abnormal fashion.

 Your pediatric cardiologist may examine the child’s heart function using an echocardiogram.
 This test may not show the rhythm issue, but can help doctors rule out any structure and function issues in the heart.
-Norton Children’s Heart Institute has 28 tele-echo locations in Kentucky and Southern Indiana so many patients don’t have to travel far from home for an echocardiogram.
+Norton Children’s Heart Institute has 28 tele-echo locations throughout Kentucky and Southern Indiana.

 Your child may be given a Holter monitor, a portable monitor that records heart rhythm for 24 hours to help diagnose a rhythm issue.
 If the rhythm issue tends to occur during exercise, your child might also have an exercise test.